Barbie in a Christmas Carol: Plot

-The story is told by Barbie to her little sister Kelly; who is reluctant to go to a Christmas Eve charity ball instead of spending the holiday at home with family.
+Barbie tells the story to her little sister, Kelly, who is reluctant to go to a Christmas Eve charity ball instead of spending the holiday at home with their family.

-Eden Starling is the glamorous, star soprano and owner of the Gads Hill Theatre in Victorian London; as well as an arrogant, self-centered diva with a hatred for Christmas.
+Eden Starling is a glamorous, star soprano and owner of the Gads Hill Theatre in Victorian London, as well as an arrogant, self-centered diva with a deep hatred for Christmas.
 She is frequently accompanied by her snooty cat, Chuzzlewit.
-The theater's employees—Freddy, a stage magician; twin ballerinas Ann and Nan; clown Maurice; and costume designer Catherine Beadnell—are reprimanded by Eden for their festive moods, and she declares that they are to work on Christmas day, ruining their holiday plans.
-Catherine, Eden's childhood best friend, tries to convince her otherwise to no avail.
+The theater's employees—Freddy, a stage magician, twin ballerinas Ann and Nan, clown Maurice, and costume designer, Catherine Beadnell (the film's version of Bob Cratchet)—are reprimanded by Eden for their festive moods, and she declares that they are to work on Christmas Day, ruining their holiday plans.
+Catherine, who is Eden's childhood best friend, tries to convince her otherwise to no avail.

 That night, Eden is visited by the ghost of her late Aunt Marie (the film's version of Jacob Marley), bound by the chains forged from her misdeeds in life.
-Marie warns Eden that her actions are leading her down the same path as her aunt and that she will be visited by three spirits in an attempt to help her change her ways.
+Marie warns Eden that her actions are leading her down the same path and that she will be visited by three spirits in an attempt to help her change her ways.

-Eden is first visited by the cheery Spirit of Christmas Past who takes Eden back in time to her childhood.
+Eden is first visited by the cheery Spirit of Christmas Past, who takes Eden back in time to her childhood.
 As a young girl, Eden was forced to study music under the domineering Aunt Marie with little rest.
 Eden secretly sneaks out of the house to celebrate Christmas with Catherine and her family.
 The festivities are interrupted at the arrival of an enraged Marie.
 After the incident, Eden was forbidden from celebrating Christmas and Marie further instilled her self-centered views into her niece.

 Eden is visited next by the jolly Spirit of Christmas Present.
-The Spirit takes Eden to the theatre where she learns of the other performers' disdain for her.
+The Spirit takes Eden to the theater where she learns of the other performers' disdain for her.
 The Spirit then shows Eden that Catherine is visiting a local orphanage.
 Catherine generously gifts them clothes and is particularly close to a crippled orphan named Tammy (the film's version of Tiny Tim).
-Eden's heart softens after witnessing the scene but becomes concerned when the owner tells Catherine that the orphanage will be likely be closed due to a lack of funding.
+Eden's heart softens witnessing the scene but becomes concerned when the owner tells Catherine that the orphanage will likely be closed due to a lack of funding.